History of Russian journalism: Since 1991

 Most analysts focus on Putin, who has served continuously since 1999 as prime minister or president.
 Maria Lipman says, "The crackdown that followed Putin's return to the Kremlin in 2012 extended to the liberal media, which had until then been allowed to operate fairly independently."
-Marian K. Leighton says, "Having muzzled Russia's print and broadcast media, Putin focused his energies on the Internet."Andrei Soldatov and Irina Borogan, The Red Web: The Struggle Between Russia’s Digital Dictators and the New Online Revolutionaries (2015).
+Marian K. Leighton says, "Having muzzled Russia's print and broadcast media, Putin focused his energies on the Internet."

+As of 2023, Russia ranked 164 out of 180 countries in the Press Freedom Index compiled by Reporters Without Borders.